Quality Improvement Services

 Public Health Detailing Action Kits

-NYC REACH, in collaboration with the Bureau of Chronic Disease Prevention & Tobacco Control, is involved with the development and dissemination of Public Health Detailing Action Kits.
+NYC REACH is involved with the development and dissemination of Public Health Detailing Action Kits.
 These kits, made up of clinical tools and resources for both patients and providers, promote evidence-based best practices and chronic disease management.
 Some topics discussed by the detailing action kits include:

 - Smoking Cessation